vakeenan/A-general-theory-of-biological-invasion-by-polymorphic-species/README.md

 # A-general-theory-of-biological-invasion-by-polymorphic-species
-MATLAB code for simulations within the project
+MATLAB code for simulations within the project.
+ElliottCornellequations.m is the main script used.
+Each of the other files are functions called within this main script.
+Details of how the functions work, and descriptions for lines within the code are commented within the files.
+It is HIGHLY RECOMMENDED that ElliottCornellequaitons.m is opened first since all the parameters are saved as numbered cells which have descriptors at the top of this file.